-The wanderer is therefore economically unnecessary to the settler.
-The settlers would rather that all the wanderers disappeared off the face of the Earth.
-But failing this the settler could not care less which particular wanderer 'protects' him.
+Systemically, therefore, the wanderer is economically unnecessary to the settler.
+The settlers would rather that all the wanderers disappear off the face of the Earth.
+But failing this, the settler could not care less which particular wanderer 'protects' him.
 If a settler's current protector were attacked, conquered and subjugated by an outsider, what of it?
 He would simply have to pay his tribute to a different face.
 This leaves the wanderer very vulnerable.
 He possesses no direct means of acquiring his needs of life.
 He is vulnerable to subversion from within and to attack from without.

 So now it is the settler who is the vulnerable one.
 He has no power.
 His protector has forbidden him to bear arms.
 The settler cannot resist his protector whereas his protector can unhinderedly enforce his will upon him.
 Originally the wanderer did not over-tax the settler because he did not wish to kill the goose that laid his golden egg.
 But now that he has complete control, this he does.

 The settler rapidly gets to the point where he can no longer pay the oppressive amount of tribute as well as provide for his family.
 Since his first priority must by instinct always be to provide for his family, he rapidly becomes unable to pay the wanderer tribute in terms of what he produces.
 Facing overwhelming force he has no choice but to pay by signing over the only asset he has left to pay with, namely his land.